-HALFF’s Go Local is local food network that aims to make local food and drink, in particular, fruit and vegetables, more readily available in local retail outlets.
+HALFF’s Go Local is local food network that aims to make local food and drink, in particular, fruit and vegetables, more readily available in local retail outlets, individuals and holiday makers.

 We aim to build a strong network of local producers and retailers, help coordinate local food distribution, and enable consumers to reduce waste and buy more local food.

 We promote buying local produce by delivering cookery demonstrations throughout the project area; at the Food Hub and at existing community groups or events.

 Our Food Hub, South Street, Axminster, EX13 5AD stocks a limited range of local and organic produce when in season for example: